 These tacos are actually pretty easy to make.
 Don’t be intimidated!

 Corn tortillas are really strong.
 They don’t burn easily so you have a lot of flexibility in your cooking time which is nice.
-I like to make mine on a large griddle but you could also use a large skillet.
+I like to make mine on a large griddle or a large skillet.

 Just add a drizzle of oil to the pan and get it hot over medium-high heat.
 Then work with one tortilla at a time.
 Start by just warming the tortilla up for a seconds and then top half of it with a large spoonful of filling.

 Next, top it with some grated cheese.
-Any cheese will work, but I like pepper jack.
+Any cheese will work, but I like pepper jack or cheddar.

 Then the only tricky part is to fold the top part of the taco over.
 Once you have the taco folded over, press down on it lightly so it holds it’s shape.